-Imagine this: You go to your hairdresser for a haircut, and rather than receiving a relaxing wash followed by a light trim, they spend hours running a brush over your head that plucks individual hairs from your scalp.
+Imagine this: You go to your hairdresser for a haircut, and rather than receiving a relaxing wash followed by a light trim, they spend hours plucking individual hairs from your scalp.
 Ouch!
 That’s what hand-stripping does to your dog.

 It’s also expensive.
 So if you’re interested in this type of grooming, you’ll be paying a lot of money to have it done.
-Our opinion, stick with the basics.
+Our advice: stick with the basics.

 What happens when dogs are de-shed?

 Generally, groomers de-shed dogs by using different kinds of special brushes designed to remove the undercoat.
 De-shedding is the most effective way to reduce dog’s shedding, as it aids their process without causing pain or discomfort.
 Additionally, de-shedding can bring out the natural oils that keep your dog’s skin and fur healthy.
 Annual de-shedding can be beneficial to dogs, as it removes any molted clumps of hair that can turn into mats and lead to painful hot spots.

 Benefits of de-shedding: